ItsDanik/rfidisk/README.md

 "line3": Third line, you can use it for whatever you want, for example year of release.
 "line4": Fourth line, you can use it for developer or publisher etc.

-Here is an example of an entry, properly configured:
+Here is an example of an entry, properly configured and formatted:

 ```
 "1d0dc0070d1080": {